IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-0/README.md

 Choose the `Entry` plan as it is compatible with a `Lite` account.

+> **NOTE**: There may be a message indicating the service will be charged, please disregard that message as there is no charge for staying under 1 GB of data.

 ![Entry level plan](../.gitbook/assets/images/db2/db2-0-pricing.png)

 Once the Db2 Warehouse service is created click on *Open Console*.